Quinton Simon: What we know about search for missing toddler feared dead in Georgia

 Despite that, police said they were “saddened” to report on 12 October that they believed the 20-month-old was dead and that his family had been informed.

-In a statement that was shared to Facebook, police said.
+In a statement that was shared on Facebook, police said.
 “The CCPD and the FBI have notified Quinton Simon’s family that we believe he is deceased”.

 His mother, Ms Simon, has been named a prime suspect.